muzafarova/astro-contact-form/README.md

 Project gets deployed to [Vercel](https://vercel.com/).

-Client-side interactions are managed with [Vue 3](https://vuejs.org/) components (TS, composition API).
-We use [`zod`](https://zod.dev/) library to validate user input on both server and client side.
-The form support autocompletion.
+Client-side interactions are managed with [Vue 3](https://vuejs.org/) components (TS, composition API). [`Zod`](https://zod.dev/) library is used to validate user input on both server and client side.
+The form supports autocompletion in the desktop browsers, mobile behavior can be inconsistend with what you get on the desktop.

 ## 🚀 Dev setup